-For all four types of on-site programming students must be organized and proceed through the day within cohorts, defined as a stable group of no more than 12 children or youth and no more than two supervising adults in a supervised environment in which supervising adults and children stay together for all activities (e.g., meals, recreation, etc.), and avoid contact with people outside of their group in the setting.
+For three types of on-site programming that are permitted at all schools, cohorting with a maximum of 14 children is required: day care for school-aged children, specialized services for defined subgroups of children, and administration of college admission tests.
+Students must be organized and proceed through the day within the same small cohorts, defined as stable groups of no more than 14 children or youth and no more than two supervising adults in a supervised environment in which supervising adults and children stay together for all activities (e.g., meals, recreation, etc.), and avoid contact with people outside of their group in the setting.

-- Note that if a cohort has fewer than 12 children or if a child stops attending a previously full cohort other children who are not already assigned to a cohort can be added to the group to reach the maximum of 12, provided all the children, once assigned remain with the same cohort at all times. - If some children are assigned to a stable cohort but only attend part-time, they must be counted as full members against the maximum of 12.
+- Note that if a cohort has fewer than 14 children or if a child stops attending a previously full cohort other children who are not already assigned to a cohort can be added to the group to reach the maximum of 14, provided all the children, once assigned remain with the same cohort at all times. - If some children are assigned to a stable cohort but only attend part-time, they must be counted as full members against the maximum of 14.
 Part-time members cannot "share" their slot with other part-time students.
-Other children cannot be added in order to reach the maximum of 12 participants at all times. - Aides assigned to individual children do not have to be counted as supervising adults.
-They must, however, be counted against the maximum of 14 individuals who can be included in a cohort.
-Important additional details for implementation of cohorts are available from the CA Department of Public Health at Guidance for Small Cohorts.
+Other children cannot be added in order to reach the maximum of 14 participants at all times. - Aides assigned to individual children do not have to be counted as supervising adults.
+They must, however, be counted against the maximum of 16 individuals who can be included in a cohort. - Supervising adults may be assigned to work with two different cohorts if the two cohorts are present at school on different days of the week or different sessions during the day, for example an AM and PM session.
+Assignment to more than two cohorts is not permitted. - Deployment of substitute providers who are covering for short-term absences is allowed, but they must work with no more than 2 cohorts of children per day.
+Essentially, the substitute will adopt the assignment of the absent employee for whom they are covering and work exclusively with the same cohort(s) to which the permanent employee is assigned. - "Floaters," who cover for supervising adults during the day for employee breaks, may constitute a third supervising adult in the cohort, but may not provide coverage for more than two different cohorts during a day and should be spending limited time with any one cohort as needed to provide coverage for the permanently assigned supervising adults.
+Important additional details for implementation of cohorts are available from the CA Department of Public Health Guidance Related to Cohorts. - Important additional details for implementation of cohorts are available from the CA Department of Public Health at Guidance for Small Cohorts.